Florida Zantac Lawsuit Attorneys

 Heartburn is a physical digestive experienced by millions of people every day.
 Wit irritation of the esophagus, heartburn leads to a burning discomfort just below your breastbone or within your upper stomach region.
 Despite its name, heartburn has less to do with your cardiac health and everything to do with the amount of acid in your stomach.
 If left untreated, heartburn can last up to several hours.

 Individuals experience heartburn for various reasons, some of which include stress, overeating, obesity, pregnancy, smoking, constipation, or acidic foods.
 Some known foods for inducing heartburn are tomatoes, chocolate, coffee, alcohol, garlic and onions, and citrus fruits.
 Meals that are higher in fat and oils can also lead to discomfort.

 Leaving heartburn untreated can result in long-term damage to the esophagus, increase your risk of esophageal cancer, and even result in tooth decay.
 Consulting with a doctor after prolonged periods of heartburn may be critical to preventing a decrease in quality of life.
-While medications can help offset heartburn symptoms, consumers should recognize the risks associated with certain brands and refer to their physician for guidance.
+While medications, such as Zantac, can help offset heartburn symptoms, consumers should recognize the risks associated with certain brands and refer to their physician for guidance.

 In addition to consulting with a healthcare provider, some individuals find success in dealing with their heartburn via the following strategies: